Medical expert of the article

 - intravascular hemolysis of infected erythrocytes;

-- sequestration (accumulation) of erythrocytes containing mature parasites, in the bone marrow, oppression of hematopoiesis;
+- sequestration (accumulation) of erythrocytes containing mature parasites in the bone marrow, suppression of hematopoiesis;

-- immune mechanism (destruction of unaffected erythrocytes as a result of adsorption of immune complexes containing the C-3 complement fraction on the erythrocyte membrane).
+- immune mechanism (destruction of unaffected erythrocytes as a result of adsorption of immune complexes containing the C-3 fraction of complement on the erythrocyte membrane).

-The stage of gametocytogony is, as it were, a branch from the stage of ES.
-Part of the merozoites (genetically determined process), instead of repeating the asexual development cycle after introduction into the red blood cell, turns into sexual forms - gametocytes (male and female).
+The gametocytogony stage is a kind of branch from the ES stage.
+Some of the merozoites (a genetically determined process), instead of repeating the asexual development cycle after being introduced into the erythrocyte, turn into sexual forms - gametocytes (male and female).

-Features of the stage of gametocytogony for malaria-falciparum:
+Features of the gametocytogonial stage in falciparum malaria:

-- gametocytes appear in peripheral blood not earlier than 10-12 days of illness;
+- gametocytes appear in the peripheral blood no earlier than 10-12 days of illness;

-In other forms of malaria (vivax, ovale, malariae), gametocytes can be detected in the peripheral blood from the first days of the disease and die quickly (within a few hours - days).
+In other forms of malaria (vivax, ovale, malariae), gametocytes can be detected in the peripheral blood from the first days of the disease and quickly (within a few hours to days) die.

-The course of primary malaria includes the initial period of the disease, the period of high disease and convalescence.
-Without treatment or with inadequate etiotropic therapy, malaria passes into a period of recurrent course.
-There are relapses exoerythrocytic and erythrocytic, in time of development - early and late.
-Erythrocyte relapses are observed when all types of plasmodia are infected.
-The earliest occur within 2 months after the initial seizures; relapses that develop at a later date are late.
-Without treatment or with improper treatment of the three-day and oval malaria, there comes a "lull" of 6-11 months with the disappearance of parasites from the blood and clinical well-being.
-Then there are late relapses (caused by activation of hypnozoites in the liver), without treatment again followed by a latent period, after which the disease recurs again.
+The course of primary malaria includes the initial period of the disease, the period of the peak of the disease and recovery.
+Without treatment or with inadequate etiotropic therapy, malaria goes into a period of relapse.
+There are exoerythrocytic and erythrocytic relapses, according to the time of development - early and late.
+Erythrocytic relapses are observed in infection with all types of plasmodia.
+Early ones occur within 2 months after the primary attacks; relapses that develop at a later date are considered late.
+Without treatment or with improper treatment of three-day and ovale malaria, a "lull" occurs lasting 6-11 months with the disappearance of parasites from the blood and clinical well-being.
+Then come late relapses (caused by the activation of hypnozoites in the liver), again replaced by a latent period without treatment, after which the disease recurs again.

-P. Falciparum live in the human body (without treatment) to 1.5 years, P. Vivax and P. Ovale - up to 3 years, P. Malariae - many years, sometimes for life.
+P. falciparum live in the human body (without treatment) for up to 1.5 years, P. vivax and P. ovale - up to 3 years, P. malariae - for many years, sometimes for life.

 What's bothering you?